 How to Delete the Author Name in WordPress

-The second method is much harder because you will have to manually remove the author using code.
+The third method is much harder because you will have to manually remove the author using code.
 If you use the second method, I strongly recommend creating a backup in case anything goes wrong.

-Method 1: Plugin
+Method 1: Using a Plugin

 Start off by clicking on Plugins and selecting the Add New option on the left-hand admin panel.